FAQ

 About

-I’m in an open relationship with jewelry.
-I like the way costume jewelry allows us to play and experiment, as customers and as designers, but I also like yellow gold, old diamonds, weird gemstones.
-I was always a little frustrated by the segmentation in the jewelry world: it’s always just gold, or just costume, or just bridal.
-Even workshops operate like this, even though it’s the same techniques.
 With Bangla Begum, I didn’t want to price out anyone, but I didn’t want to limit myself either.
 And I think people appreciate this.
 They understand that some pieces are spectacular and difficult to make, hence expensive, and that some pieces are more fun and affordable.
-I think consumers are highly sophisticated, they get it!
+In fact, I think customers are highly sophisticated, they get it!

 Boob ring